ArthurFreitasJardim/ArthurFreitasJardim/README.md

           <div align="justify">
             <p>
             - 🎓 I am a <code>student</code> at <a href="https://www.pucminas.br/" target="_blank">PUC Minas</a> graduating in Software Engineering, currently in the fourth semester. <br/>
-            - 💼 Currently interning as an IT intern and developer at <a href="https://www.linkedin.com/company/leaderrh-gest-o-estrat-gica-de-recursos-humanos/posts/?feedView=all" target="_blank">Leader RH</a>. <br/>
             - ⚽ My hobbies include watching <a href="https://www.cruzeiro.com.br/" target="_blank">Cruzeiro</a> and playing video games. <br/>
             - 📄 Check out my <a href="https://github.com/ArthurFreitasJardim/ArthurFreitasJardim/blob/main/imgs/Currículo_ArthurFreitas.pdf" target="_blank">Resume</a> for more information.
             </p>